 Happy Days Play Centre is Wakefield’s new indoor soft play centre catering for children from 0-8 years.
-For the older ones, there is Wakefield’s junior race school - F1 Indoor Karting.
+For the older ones, there is Wakefield’s junior race school where teens can practise F1 Indoor Karting.

-Primaries: Over a dozen "good", says Ofsted, with Alverthorpe St Paul's CofE "good" with some "outstanding features".
-Secondaries: The Cathedral school is "good" and "increasingly effective", and St Thomas a Becket Catholic college is "good" with some "outstanding features".
+There are over a dozen "good" primary schools says Ofsted.
+And Alverthorpe St Paul's boasts "good" with some "outstanding features".
+In terms of secondary schools, The Cathedral School is "good" and "increasingly effective".
+St Thomas a Becket Catholic college is "good" with some "outstanding features".

 Wakefield has good access to the motorway system, with the intersection of the M1 and M62 motorway.
-Train: a choice of Kirkgate and Westgate stations; 20 mins to Leeds (several an hour); to Doncaster, 17 mins (every half hour); just over two hours to London King's Cross, half hourly.
+By train, there’s the choice of Kirkgate and Westgate stations.
+Trains to Leed run around every 20 minutes and take 20 minutes to get there.
+Trains to Doncaster run every half an hour and take just 17 mins.
+It’s just over two hours to London King's Cross with this service running half hourly.
 The nearest airport is Leeds Bradford International Airport, 19 miles (31 km) to the north of the city at Yeadon.

-Wakefield Market Hall is located in the heart of the city, opposite Trinity Walk Shopping Centre and next door to Wakefield Bus Station.
+Wakefield Market Hall is in the heart of the city, opposite Trinity Walk Shopping Centre.
+It’s also conveniently located next door to Wakefield Bus Station.

 Eating & drinking in Wakefield

 In terms of dining, Wakefield offers a diverse range of styles and cuisines.
-For example: Italian: Rustico Italian Restaurant - Based in central Wakefield, Rustico Italian Restaurant serves authentic, rustic Italian dishes in a comfortable, bright atmosphere.
-Gril & tapas: Qubana - locally sourced ingredients used to perfectly re-create the Latin flair of Cuba with the hearty, honest flavours of Spain.
+For example, Rustico Italian Restaurant based in central Wakefield.
+This well-loved Italian restaurant serves authentic, rustic dishes in a comfortable, bright atmosphere.
+For mouth-watering grill and tapas, head to Qubana where locally sourced ingredients re-create the Latin flair of Cuba and Spain.
 Smokehouse is a real BBQ joint.
 It offers a variety of choices, from classic burgers to BBQ ribs (as you would expect).
-Mediterranean: Delphi Café & Restaurant - Greek and Mediterranean cuisine with delicious selections like fresh Greek salad, keftedes (meat balls) or baklava.
-Or hang out at … The cafe at the Hepworth, looking broodingly creative.
+Greek and Mediterranean café, Delphi offers a delicious selection of fresh Greek salad, keftedes (meat balls), baklava and more.

 Pubs & Nightlife

-Revellers travel from all far and wide to party and dance the night away in Wakefield’s lively night club scene.
+Revelers travel from far and wide to party and dance the night away in Wakefield’s lively night club scene.
 So if you want to party or go dancing, you have a lot of options in Wakefield.
 Dance clubs and live music venues, stylish cocktail bars or iconic pubs.
 There is also a variety of pubs in Wakefield.
-Some of the best rated pubs are The Hop, Henry Boons, and Fernandes and Elephant & Castle
+Some of the best rated pubs are The Hop, Henry Boons, and Fernandes and Elephant & Castle.